NPEhero-team/NPEhero/README.md

 - [ ] Installer / Linux package

 Todo:
-- [ ] Make validation update on view
+- [ ] Display problems on diffList and levelList
 - [ ] Click sounds on all buttons in editor
-- [ ] Display problems on diffList and levelList

 # Installation
 Coming soon.